saisankp/GitHub-Access-Visualization/README.md

   7. Click the "Add my Current IP Address" button so we will be able to connect to our project's clusters. <br>
   8. Now click on your Cluster, and go to your collections and click on "Add My Own Data". <br>
   9. Create a database with two collections.
 This will be used for storing our GitHub user and repository information respectively. <br>
   10. Create another database, with one collection.
-This will be used for testing. <br>
+This will be used for testing. <br><br>

   <p align="center">